-DATA Allows data needed by a procedure to be stored within that procedure.
-EOR Causes an end of record to be written on a data file.
-EOF Causes an end of partition to be written on a data file.
-Allows the user to include comments in a procedure; these comments are not printed in the davfile.
+Command Description .DATA Creates a data file containing information to be used by the noninteractive procedure in which it appears. .EOR Causes an end-of-record to be written on a data file. .EOF Causes an end-of-partition to be written on a data file. .
+Allows the user to include comments in a procedure; these comments are not printed in the dayfile.